-I am currently completing my doctoral research (Faculty of Arts and Creative Industries, Middlesex University), for which I developed a transdisciplinary model for positive social change.
+In 2018, I completed my doctoral research (Faculty of Arts and Creative Industries, Middlesex University), for which I developed a transdisciplinary model for positive social change.
 The dissertation discusses the topics of social change, intersectionality, art practice, art research, feminism, activism, socio-political research, economics, and epistemology.
 My cartoons are illustrations to the thesis.
-The research will be digitally available late 2017.

 I initiated the first Dutch LGBTI children’s rights report, for which I secured support from COC Netherlands, Defence for Children and the Dutch Ministry for Education, Culture and Science.
 The report was discussed in the Dutch Parliament and received a written governmental response to each recommendation.
 Outcomes were new international advocacy opportunities for COC Netherlands (Convention on the Rights of the Child, Council of Europe Commissioner for Human Rights), release of new funding for LGBTI research and the first collaboration between COC Netherlands and intersex activists, who later founded the Netherlands Network Intersex/DSD.